2017 Accredited Online Substance Abuse Counseling Degrees

-An online degree in substance abuse counseling will prepare students to work with clients facing acute behavioral crises.
-Also known as addiction and behavioral disorder counselors, substance abuse counselors help people overcome problematic behaviors.
-They may specialize in helping people with issues such as alcoholism, drug use, gambling, or eating disorders.
-A counselor's goal is to help patients get on a path where they are no longer controlled by their addictions and can begin to lead healthier and more productive lives.
+An online degree in substance abuse counseling can be earned at all degree levels, from associate to doctoral, and will help to prepare students to work with clients facing acute behavioral crises.
+Also known as addiction and behavioral disorder counselors, substance abuse counselors help people overcome issues such as alcoholism, drug use, gambling, or eating disorders.
+Our list of top online addiction counseling programs highlights affordable schools with excellent academics.

 During the course of treatment, substance abuse counselors may evaluate a patient's condition, identify causes and triggers of the abuse, develop a treatment plan or course of action, and help the patient develop positive behaviors and routines that avoid the abused substance.
 They may also coordinate social services for the patient and meet with the patient's family and friends to ensure that they are assisting with the recovery process.
 In the course of carrying out these job responsibilities, substance abuse counselors meet and talk with patients frequently, either in an individual or group setting.

 Some substance abuse counselors work with individuals who have been sentenced by a court to complete a rehabilitation program; they may need to incorporate the court's ruling into the length or nature of the treatment.
 As part of the treatment plan, counselors help clients develop coping mechanisms to deal with troubling situations that could cause a relapse in their behavior.
 Some counselors diagnose and treat patients, while others focus on helping patients find useful community resources.